How the Akwatia by-election went

-Voting commenced peacefully at all polling stations in the Akwatia Constituency in the Eastern Region this morning (September 2, 2025).
+Voting commenced peacefully at all polling stations in the Akwatia Constituency in the Eastern Region in the morning (September 2, 2025).

 As of 8:30am, visits to the Akyem Tarkorawse R/C Polling station, Town Mosque Polling station, Durbar grounds, Methodist Primary, SDA Basic School, NYOC, Presbyterian Primary School, Funeral Grounds and the Tokrowase Senior High School showed that the process is peaceful.